charusingh21/WEIL_ASSIGNMENT/README.md

+# Project Overview
 This repository contains a Flask API developed to serve data from a SQLite database.
 The API is containerized using Docker for easier deployment and management.

 **Prerequisites**
 Before running the application, make sure you have the following installed on your system:

-Docker
+- Docker
-Git
+- Git

+# Installation

-1.**Clone this repository to your local machine**: git clone https://github.com/charusingh21/Weil_ML_Challenge.git 2.**Navigate to the project directory**: cd Weil_ML_Challenge
+1. **Clone this repository to your local machine**: git clone https://github.com/charusingh21/Weil_ML_Challenge.git
+2. **Navigate to the project directory**: cd Weil_ML_Challenge

 **TASK 1**
-1.Run the `run_app.sh` script by executing the following command:
+1. Run the `run_app.sh` script by executing the following command:
-./run_app.sh
+- ./run_app.sh
-2.Once the application is running,you can access it by visiting http://localhost:5000 in your web browse
+2. Once the application is running,you can access it by visiting http://localhost:5000 in your web browse

 **TASK 2**
 Run the `build_image.sh` script by executing the following command:
-./build_image.
+- ./build_image.
 Once the application is running,you can access it by visiting http://localhost:8080 in your web browse

 **Usage**